danilop/multimodal-chat/README.md

 4. Ensure OpenSearch (2 nodes + dashboard) starts correctly by checking the output

 For remote server setup, update the client creation code in the main script.

+To change password, you need to delete the container uisng `finch` or `docker` and then set a new password.

 ## Usage